 Water Quality: The Hidden Prayer Plant Killer

-Prayer Plants are extremely sensitive to the chemicals in tap water.
-Fluoride, chlorine, and hard minerals build up in the soil over time and poison the plant slowly.
-The result?
-Those frustrating brown leaf tips that keep getting worse no matter what you do.
+This is the tip that changed everything for me.
+Prayer plants are extremely sensitive to the chemicals in tap water — fluoride, chlorine, and hard minerals accumulate in the soil over time and poison the plant slowly.
+The result is those maddening brown leaf tips that creep worse no matter what else you do.

 Water Quality Comparison